oceanprotocol/docs/discover/faq.md

 <summary>What type of data can be sold via the Ocean Market?
 Can I sell an ebook through Ocean Protocol Market?</summary>

 Yes, any type of data can be sold via Ocean Protocol.
 Ai data, music, image, video, trading, tickets.
 Anything that is accessible online.
+(the above question "What kind of data can be sold on Ocean Protocol?
+Is it limited to trading, analysis, etc.?" in the 745 line covers this subject and this question should be removed)
 </details>

 ### Data Farming